gvwilson/thirdbit/fiction/maddy-roo/index.md

 Small glass panels were set into the ceiling. but the light they might once have cast had long since dimmed and gone out.

-Maddy tapped her thumb against her fingers to keep count.
-Fifty steps, then another fifty, then another.
+Maddy tapped her thumb against her fingers to keep count: fifty steps, then another fifty, then another.
 "I don't suppose any more of your memories have come back?" she asked Dockety to fill the silence.